 Much of their experience is set before they step into your facility.
 Your website, online presence, scheduling, insurance verification, and other communication outreach all combine to set a level of care expected from your outpatient medical center before the appointment.

-In the age of COVID-19, the shift to virtual appointments and care has further impacted the patient experience.
-While patients may not be sitting in your waiting rooms or interfacing with your front desk reception, they’re still receiving calls from your representatives and continuing to interact with your facility virtually.
-In fact, they are likely scrutinizing your practices now more than ever for a seamless experience.
+In a post-pandemic age, the shift to virtual appointments and care has further impacted the patient experience.
+But, while some patients are not sitting in your waiting room or interfacing with your front desk reception, they’re still receiving calls from your representatives or interacting with your facility virtually.
+In fact, thanks to this shift in how healthcare can be provided, practices and centers and likely being more scrutinized than ever for a seamless experience.

-Just because COVID-19 has shifted both patient expectations and how appointments are conducted doesn’t mean you have to stop providing exceptional patient care at every touchpoint.
+Now, just because patient expectations and how appointments are conducted shifted doesn’t mean you have to stop providing exceptional patient care at every touchpoint.
 This blog will cover the top three tips on how to improve the patient experience before they come in for an appointment.
-They are relevant not only for conducting appointments during COVID-19 but will positively impact your patients at any time.

 What is the patient experience?